Does Swinging arm design for a twin-shock really make a difference?

 The old school swinging arms were made of very heavy poor grade tubing sweated into the appropriate castings.
 And not actually designed if that was the right word, for any off road motorcycling.

-But also the early-fabricated arms were made of heavy gauge steel tubing, and the example I have from a Cotton trials frame, was I think made by an agricultural machinery manufacturing company…
+But also the early-fabricated arms were made of heavy gauge steel tubing, and the example I have from a CoTTon trials frame, was I think made by an agricultural machinery manufacturing company…

 Well you could plough a field with it and it would not bend.